Detecting critical treatment effect bias in small subgroups: Methodology

 Therefore, the validity of testing the RHS would carry over to the validity of testing $\hnull^\GG$.
 However, testing the RHS of the implication above for all measurable functions is infeasible.
 Instead, we can restrict $f$ to be in a reproducing kernel Hilbert space (RKHS).
 The problem then becomes more tractable since it holds that

 where $k$ is a uniformly bounded reproducing kernel corresponding to a universal RKHS $\mathcal F$~\citep[Definition 4]{steinwart2001influence}, and $\tilde Z$ is an independent copy of $Z$ following the same distribution.
-In particular, the null hypothesis $\hnull^\GG$ is equivalent to $\tstat^2(\testrv_g)=0$ for $g=\trueg$, and thus we can construct a valid test based on $\tstat^2(\psi_{\trueg})$.
+In particular, the null hypothesis $\hnull^\GG$ holds if and only if there exists some function $\trueg \in \GG$ such that $\tstat^2(\testrv_{\trueg})=0$, and thus we can construct a valid statistical test based on the oracle statistic $\tstat^2(\psi_{\trueg})$.

 \paragraph{A valid test statistic} Given i.i.d. samples $Z_i$ from $\prct$, an unbiased empirical estimate of $\tstat^2(\testrv_g)$ is the cross U-statistic~\citep{kim2024dimension}, defined as